UC Davis Canva for Teams Platform

 - Must we have our own Brand Kit in order to use our unit’s logo?

-- No, you can always upload your own logos and assets into a folder and share with the right people on your unit/team.
-Brand Kits are useful for large units with many shared logos and a need to constrain color and font options.
-Units who don’t need their own Brand Kit can still upload their unit signature in a regular folder.
+- No, you can (and should) upload your own logos and assets into your unit’s root folder, which shares them with the right people on your unit/team.
+Brand Kits are useful for large units with many shared assets and/or a need to constrain color and font options.

 - Does my department need a Brand Kit?